Joint Frequency and Image Space Learning for MRI Reconstruction and Analysis: Implementation Details and Ablation Architectures

-We initialize all convolution weights using the He normal initializer~\cite{he2015delving} and use the Adam optimizer~\cite{kingma2014adam} (learning rate 0.001) until convergence.
+We initialize all convolution weights using the He normal initializer~\citep{he2015delving} and use the Adam optimizer~\citep{kingma2014adam} (learning rate 0.001) until convergence.
 We initialize~$s(\alpha)$ and~$s(\beta)$ to 0.5.
 Training each model requires one day on an NVIDIA RTX 2080 Ti GPU.
-Our code is available at \url{https://github.com/nalinimsingh/interlacer}.
+Our code \nw{and pre-trained models} for each of these networks is available at \url{https://github.com/nalinimsingh/interlacer}.